IBM/OpenWhisk-on-Kubernetes/README.md

 2. The second argument is the location of where the [OpenWhisk](https://github.com/openwhisk/openwhisk) repo is installed locally.
-By default it assumes that this repo exists at `$HOME/workspace/openwhisk`.
+By default, it assumes that this repo exists at `$HOME/workspace/openwhisk`.
 If you don't have OpenWhisk installed locally, you can run `git clone https://github.com/openwhisk/openwhisk.git` to clone the openwhisk directory.